-If your fixed price contract amount is lowered, and you need to issue a credit, you'll need to do two things.
-First, use a negative milestone
+If your fixed price contract amount is lowered, and you need to issue a credit, you'll need to do a few things.

 If you are looking to credit a prepayment on a T&M/NTE engagement, then you will want to use a negative milestone.
 This will destroy deferred revenue.
 In the screenshot below you can see that I credited the client back $5,000 because my initial invoice was accidentally for the wrong amount.

 Time Card or Cost Card Credit

 Open the invoice and on the Time Card Review tab or Cost Card Review tab use the multi-select dropdown in the bottom center of the window to choose Include cards to credit on invoice.
 For this example I'll just use time cards, but the same applies for cost cards.

 From there you will search for the cards that you need to issue a credit on.
 I recommend ticking the Only show cards that can be included on this invoice checkbox.
 Once you have found the time cards you want to credit, tick the checkbox next to each one you want on this invoice.

 If a time card cannot be ticked off then it is ineligible for a credit on this invoice.
 It will be ineligible for one of two reasons:

 - The card has not yet been invoiced

 - The card is in an accounting period closed for adjustments and time entry.